-Fairfax County High School Student Wins Conservation Scholarship Prize
+Fairfax County High School Student Wins Future Conservation Leaders Scholarship Prize

 The Educational Foundation of the Virginia Association of Soil and Water Conservation Districts annually offers four $1,000 scholarships to graduating high school seniors or college freshmen for college study.
 The scholarships support studies related to natural resource conservation.
-Applications must arrive at the NVSWCD office by March 11, 2020.
-Applications for students who reside or study in Fairfax County must be submitted to the Northern Virginia Soil and Water Conservation District, which will select one student for consideration by the state committee.
+Applications must arrive at the NVSWCD office by April 2, 2021.
+Applications for students who reside in Fairfax County must be submitted to the Northern Virginia Soil and Water Conservation District, which will select one student for consideration by the state committee.
 Each of Virginia's 47 soil and water conservation districts in the state may nominate one applicant.
 Selection for consideration by the state committee does not guarantee the receipt of a VASWCDEF scholarship.
 Not a resident of Fairfax County?
 Virginia residents can find their local SWCD here.

 - To promote the education of Virginia citizens in technical fields associated with natural resource conservation and environmental protection.